Dahomey: Slavery

 Both domestic slavery and the Atlantic slave trade were important to the economy of Dahomey.
 Men, women, and children captured by Dahomey in wars and slave raids were sold to European slave traders in exchange for various goods such as rifles, gunpowder, textiles, cowry shells, and alcohol.
 Dahomey used magical rituals for slave trading.
 Prior to being sold to Europeans, slaves were forced to march in circles around the "Tree of Forgetfulness" so they would lose memories of their culture, family, and homeland.
 The purpose of this ritual was to prevent the spirits of deceased slaves from returning and seeking revenge against the royalty of Dahomey.

 Other war captives who were not intended to be sold to Europeans remained in Dahomey as slaves.
 There, they worked on royal plantations that supplied food for the army and royal court.
 Some historians such as Watson and Schellinger have argued that the shift from slave trading to a plantation economy in the 19th century worsened the social perception of slaves in Dahomey.
 They cite reasons that slaves before then were treated as members of their master's family and they could attain free status after a generation or two.
 Following the intensification of palm oil in the state, it became common for slaves to be abused and ill treated.
 To solve this issue, King Ghezo declared the trial of cases involving the murder of slaves at the Judicial Court in Abomey.

-There was a history of human sacrifice using slaves.
+There was a history of large-scale human sacrifice using slaves.

 Religion

-The Kingdom of Dahomey shared many religious rituals with surrounding populations; however, it also developed unique ceremonies, beliefs, and religious stories for the kingdom.
-These included royal ancestor worship and the specific vodun practices of the kingdom.
+The Kingdom of Dahomey shared many religious rituals with surrounding populations.
+It also developed unique ceremonies, beliefs, and religious stories.
+These included royal ancestor worship and West African Vodun.